 Regarding the principal amortization, the Commission determines that the expected term of the scheduled final payment date of the last maturing tranche should be between, and inclusive of, 18 and 20 years from the issuance of the series of Storm Recovery Bonds in accordance with the Second Stipulation.
 The legal maturity date of each tranche may be longer than the scheduled final payment date for that tranche.
 Annual payments of principal of and interest on the Storm Recovery Bonds shall be substantially level over the expected term of the Storm Recovery Bonds.
-The exact scheduled final payment dates and legal final maturities of each tranche shall be decided to ensure the issuance of Storm Recovery Bonds meets the Statutory Cost Objectives.
+The exact scheduled final payment dates and legal final maturities of each tranche shall be decided in consultation with the Bond Team to ensure the issuance of Storm Recovery Bonds shall be determined through consultation with Members of the Bond Team after the issuance of this Financing Order.